 – Materials: for each Scout, a compass, an individually wrapped piece of candy

 – Method: In a large outdoor area, the piece of candy is placed on the ground.
-Standing where the candy lies, the Scout sets his compass at 360º, faces north, and walks for 50 paces following that bearing.
-Next, he sets his compass for 120º, faces that bearing and takes another 50 paces.
-Finally, he sets his compass for 240º, faces that bearing, and again takes 50 paces.
-When he’s done, if he’s five feet from the piece of candy, he can pick it up, put it in his pocket, or eat it.
+Standing where the candy lies, the Scout sets their compass at 360º, faces north, and walks for 50 paces following that bearing.
+Next, they set their compass for 120º, face that bearing and take another 50 paces.
+Finally, they set their compass for 240º, face that bearing, and again take 50 paces.
+When they’re done, if they’re five feet from the piece of candy, they can pick it up, put it in their pocket, or eat it.

-– Note: ideally, the candy will be placed on grass or other terrain so the Scout can’t spot it until he’s finished the last leg of the triangle.
+– Note: ideally, the candy will be placed on grass or other terrain so the Scout can’t spot it until they’ve finished the last leg of the triangle.

-– Variation: The Scout chooses his own bearings, adding 120º to the first and second as he goes.
+– Variation 1: The Scout chooses their own bearings, adding 120º to the first and second as they go.

 – Variation 2: Scouts complete the triangle wearing paper shopping bags over their heads.